javipalanca/simfleet/docs/metrics.rst

     }
     ]

-Default metrics
+Default Metrics
 ===============

 Taxi metrics
 ------------

-The Taxi and ElectricTaxi metrics calculate and export statistics for regular taxis and electric taxis, respectively.
-Both metrics track similar KPIs, such as the number of assignments, total distance and customer total distance.
+The Taxi and ElectricTaxi metrics calculate and export statistics regarding agents of these types.
+The metrics for both agent types track similar KPIs such as the number of assignments, total distance and customer total distance.

-These metrics include:
+Specifically, these metrics include:

-* **Assignments:** The number of assignments each taxi completes.
+* **Assignments:** The number of assignments each transport completes.

-* **Total Distance:** The sum of distances traveled by each taxi.
+* **Total Distance:** The sum of distances traveled by each transport, in meters.

-* **Customer Total Distance:** The distance traveled with customers onboard.
+* **Customer Total Distance:** The distance traveled by a transport with a customer onboard, in meters.

 Example CLI Output: